-- land use - eg residential, commercial or industrial
+- land use, for instance, residential, commercial or industrial

-- physical details about the land - eg building size, construction and condition.
+- physical details about the land - including the size, construction and condition of improvements.

 Calculating property value

-Property values are calculated by comparing data for your property to that of similar properties that have been sold, with adjustments made for any differences.
-These are reviewed annually and your property value may change from year to year.
+Property values are calculated by comparing your property to similar properties that have been recently sold, with appropriate adjustments being made for any differences.
+Values are reviewed annually and your property value may change from year to year.

-- any new developments made to the property - eg an extension.
+- any new developments made to the property - eg a building extension.